A meal in minutes is what's required when you have family visiting for a big…

 Hatch chiles vary from mild, to medium, to hot, to extra hot and are best grilled over an open flame (or roasted) and peeled before they are used as an ingredient in sauces, salsas, marinades, stews, burritos, chiles rellenos, bread, etc. Today, I’m sharing a simple, mild Hatch Chile sauce, served two ways: creamy and “straight”, with chicken enchiladas.
 The creamy version, similar in flavor to a creamy poblano sauce, adds a cool balance to the piquant, smoky, mildly spicy note of the vibrant green “straight” sauce – served over your favorite enchiladas it’s a flavor bomb!

-Garnish: diced tomatoes, sliced green onions, and fresh cilantro
+- Garnish: diced tomatoes, sliced green onions,fresh cilantro and sour cream

-2. Cook onions over medium heat with a tablespoon of olive oil for about 5 minutes to soften, add garlic and cook for another minute.
-Place chiles, onion and garlic in a food processor or blender and pulse until smooth.
+- Cook onions over medium heat with a tablespoon of olive oil for about 5 minutes to soften, add garlic and cook for another minute.
+Place chiles, onion, garlic and lemon juice in a food processor or blender and pulse until smooth.
 Makes about 1-¾ cups of sauce.
 Cover and refrigerate or, if using immediately, pour 1 cup of the mixture into a sauce pan to make the creamy hatch chile sauce, reserving the remainder to serve as a salsa alongside.
 Warm sauce over low heat and add half (8 ounces) of the sour cream to the chile mixture.

 - Quickly fry the tortillas one at a time in the oil.
 Add a spoonful of shredded/chopped chicken breast in the middle, sprinkle with a bit of shredded cheese and a dollop of either the creamy or "straight" sauce if desired, roll up, and place in a baking dish (seam side down).